-4. Is a taxpayer who files his income tax return on the cash basis but who accrues and remits the sales tax in accordance with Code Section 12-36-910 (on the accrual basis) entitled to a bad debt deduction since the sales price of property will not be charged off as a bad debt or uncollectible account for state income tax purposes?
+4. Is a taxpayer who files his income tax return on the cash basis but who accrues and remits the sales and use taxes in accordance with South Carolina law (on the accrual basis) entitled to a bad debt deduction since the sales price of property will not be charged off as a bad debt or uncollectible account for state income tax purposes?